 Interesting side note: it was Michael Harris who also put up almost $500,000 to finance the 1988 Broadway play Checkmates that was a young Denzel Washington’s first big break:

 The biographies of both Knight and Jefferson bear more than a passing resemblance to that of Caracalla, one of the most notorious Roman emperors and himself an Aries Sun, Sagittarius Moon.
 (Chart) On the upside Caracalla granted Roman citizenship to all freemen throughout the Roman Empire, commissioned massive public works projects, and dramatically raised the pay and treatment of Rome’s citizen-soldiers.
 On the downside his attitude towards Germanic tribes neighboring Rome was as homicidal as Thomas Jefferson’s was to Native American tribes neighboring the American colonies.
-He also managed to get caught up in a blood soaked feud with his brother that divided along East/West lines in a manner reminiscent of the violent East Coast/West Coast feud that plagued gangster rap during the 1990s.
+He also managed to get caught up in a blood soaked feud with his brother that divided along East/West lines in a manner more than bit reminiscent of the violent East Coast/West Coast feud that plagued gangster rap during the 1990s.

 Suge Knight isn’t the only Aries/Sag music mogul while Thomas Jefferson isn’t the only Aries/Sag who founded a nation.
 Afrika Bambaataa (born Kevin Sullivan) is an Aries Sun, Sagittarius Moon whose done both.
 (Chart) A legendary DJ who founded the music-and-culture oriented Universal Zulu Nation in the 1970s, Bambaataa is member of the Rock and Roll Hall of Fame and a visiting scholar at Cornell.
 (Source)